Valkje/hierarchical-gibbs/README.md

 This sampler will estimate the parameter values for the hierarchy displayed in the figure below from EEG data.

+**Note**: If you pull this repo, then make sure to switch to the `extension` branch if you want to use this version of the code.

 ![parameter hierarchy](images/graphical_model_3.png)

 ## Requirements